pH-7/pH7WebAppBoilerplate/README.md

 # pH7 WebApp Boilerplate

-A Powerful, Modern and Lightweight PHP 7.1+ Boilerplate to build fastly robust web apps or small/medium SaaS.
+A Powerful, Modern and Lightweight PHP 7.1+ Boilerplate to build quickly robust web apps or small/medium SaaS.

 ## The Problem